sprilukin/lib_BL999/README.md

   * **D0-F3** - temperature written backwards and multiplied by 10.
 For example:
          `1010|0011|0000` = 19.7° (Celsius) because `0000|1100|0101` = 197
-         (not that not only nibbles written in reversed order, but bits in nibble also reversed) negative temperature is stored in [two's complement code](https://en.wikipedia.org/wiki/Two%27s_complement), for example:
+         (note that not only nibbles written in reversed order, but bits in nibble also reversed) negative temperature is stored in [two's complement code](https://en.wikipedia.org/wiki/Two%27s_complement), for example:
          `0010|1001|1111` = -10.8° (Celsius) because